jomortal/electron-mithril-boilerplate/README.md

 ```

 ## Edit
-Edit the files in the folder, 'client.'
-Begin with 'MainView.js.'
+Begin by editing the files in the folder, 'client;' starting with 'MainView.js.'
+You should be able to see changes automatically in your app.

-## Build Distributable Files
+## Build Distributable Setup Files
 ```bash
 yarn build
 ```